MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/procurement/po-receipt-missing-charges.md

 ---
 title: A purchase order receipt doesn't include all charges
-description: A purchase order receipt doesn't include all charges
+description: Provides a resolution for the issue that a purchase order receipt doesn't include all charges.
 author: GalynaFedorova
 ms.date: 05/31/2021
 ms.topic: troubleshooting